-7.8 Table 7.2 below sets out the appraisal findings concerning the Landscape SA theme.
+6.43 Table 6.6 below sets out the appraisal findings concerning the Landscape SA theme.

-Table 7.2 Appraisal findings; Landscape SA theme
+Table 6.6 Appraisal findings; Landscape SA theme

 Option 1 Option 2 Option 3 Option 4 Option 5

 Rank 1 2 4 5 3

 Likely significant effects?
-Yes - negative Yes - negative Yes - negative Yes - negative Yes - negative
+Yes - negative

 The county is not within, nor within the setting of, a National Park or Area of Outstanding Natural Beauty (AONB), nor does it contain Green Belt land (albeit this is not a landscape designation).
 However, there are contrasts across the county, with distinct characteristics, sensitivities and features (including important viewpoints) across the various potential locations for growth.

-Rutland's most recent Landscape Sensitivity Assessment14, which was completed in 2023, updates previous studies and assesses the sensitivity of land around 26 settlements in total, including the main towns of Oakham and Uppingham and 24 villages.
+Rutland's most recent Landscape Sensitivity Assessment12, which was completed in 2023, updates previous studies and assesses the sensitivity of land around 26 settlements in total, including the main towns of Oakham and Uppingham and 24 villages.
 In the absence of specified sites, study parcels have been identified within an outer 'buffer zone' extending a distance of 150m from the inner study boundary drawn around the main built-up area of each settlement, unless land immediately beyond presents a clear and discreet parcel relating to a well-defined landscape feature (tree belt, watercourse etc), the settlement edge or neighbouring study parcel.
 The results of the study, in terms of sensitivity to housing development, for the two main towns are as follows: